Tag Archives: kill

 Do they work?

-1. Towns, municipalities, and regional health departments often spray adulticides from trucks and airplanes, in the middle of the night, without many residents being aware.
-And if some of those people have yeast-and-sugar tubes hanging in their yards, they might wrongly assume the lack of mosquitoes is related.
+1. Towns, municipalities, and regional health departments often spray insecticides from trucks and airplanes, in the middle of the night, without many residents being aware.
+And if some of those people have yeast-and-sugar tubes hanging in their yards, they might wrongly assume the lack of mosquitoes is related to the tubes.
 This scenario is probably common because spraying happens pretty much at the exact time of the year that homeowners place the yeast-and-sugar containers around their yards.
 For those curious about Mosquito Abatement Districts, this article has a nice summary.
 You can also ask your local government for details on whether your house is being treated.

 3. Many of the companies encourage homeowners to hang the tubes before the start of the mosquito season.
 It might seem to some that the tubes are keeping the mosquitoes at bay but in reality it’s because the mosquito season hasn’t started.